 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your cost for covered services for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.

-Panafit Description Vou nav Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as: \$250 copay per day for the first \$500 copay per day for the first three days per admission Ward, semiprivate, intensive care or cardiac care accommodations three days per admission General nursing care Private accommodations when a Plan doctor determines it is medically necessary Private duty nursing when a Plan doctor determines it is medically necessary Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Not covered: All charges All charges Blood and Blood components if not replaced by the member
+Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as: • Ward, semiprivate, intensive care or cardiac care accommodations \$400 copayment per day for the first three days per admission \$600 copayment per day for the first three days per admission General nursing care Private accommodations when medically necessary Private duty nursing when a Plan doctor determines it is medically necessary Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Not covered: All charges All charges Blood and blood components if not replaced Non-covered facilities, such as nursing homes, schools